 A common myth believed by many who are charged with domestic violence is that if the alleged victim asks that the charges be dropped, then the case will be dismissed.
 In fact, the opposite is true.
 Once the police are called and arrive at a domestic violence location, the parties involved no longer have any authority to decide whether there will be an arrest.
 It’s very clear – If the police see visible injuries – they will make an arrest.
 The alleged victim becomes a witness and it is now up to the prosecutor to determine if charges will be filed.
 Once the prosecutor has decided to file charges for domestic violence or spousal abuse, there are many conditions of probation that can ruin your life.
 There are also many cases that are filed as the result of a bitter divorce or custody battle.
-Domestic abuse crimes can also include criminal trespass, assault & battery, harassment, reckless endangerment, violation of restraining orders, sexual assault, spousal rape, stalking, kidnapping and false imprisonment.
+Domestic abuse crimes can also include criminal trespass, assault & battery, corporal injury to spouse, harassment, reckless endangerment, criminal threats, violation of restraining orders, sexual assault, spousal rape, stalking, kidnapping and false imprisonment.